“Marriage is an individual spiritual path that two soulmates take together”

 3. A spiritual path is one lived in happiness and love

-Marriage is a lifetime agreement
+4. Marriage is more than a lifetime agreement

 Commonly Found Marriage Definitions

 The reason I have provided the above is that the true definition of marriage has become mired in either religious or secular agendas.
 Any of the links below will show you useless definitions for marriage: